MachinistFTW/OkumaMacros/README.md

 ## SET-MASTER-XY.MIN
 **Designed for Okuma Mill machines with mechanical touch setter (example Renishaw RTS, OTS, or Okuma Contact Tool Setter)** This program saves the current location of X and Y for the touch setter.

+## OROTA.SSB
+**Designed for Okuma Mill machines with a 4th axis set as the A axis.**
+I haven't done a lot of testing with this one.
+I have several changes I hope to make, like a center line shift.
+Currently the Z and Y axis must be the centerline of the A axis.